pdamodaran/m2x-javascript/README.md

 * [node.js](http://nodejs.org/)
 * [require.js](http://requirejs.org/) (`npm install -g requirejs`)

 Once you have these installed go to the ``src/`` directory and run `r.js -o build.js`.
-If everything goes fine you should now a new `m2x.min.js` file in the library's root directory.
+If everything goes well you should now have a new `m2x.min.js` file in the library's root directory.

 ## License ##